On the inclusion of non-concurrent controls in platform trials with an interim analysis: Design Setting

 \section{Design Setting}

-Consider a platform trial with $2$ treatment arms (indexed by $k=1,2$) and a common control group ($k=0$), where Arm 1 starts at the beginning of the trial and Arm 2 enters the ongoing trial later on.
+Consider a platform trial with $2$ treatment arms (indexed by $k=1,2$) and a common control group ($k=0$), where Arm 1 starts at the beginning of the trial, and Arm 2 enters the ongoing trial later on.
 Both arms finish the trial at the same time.
 The trial is split into two periods, divided by the time point where Arm 2 joins the platform.
-For Arm 1, an interim analysis is performed, with the possibility of dropping this arm due to futility.
+For Arm 1, an interim analysis is performed, with the possibility of stopping this arm due to futility or efficacy.
 It is assumed that this interim analysis is conducted at the time point of adding Arm 2.
 The second arm is only assessed in the final analysis at the end of the trial, after the total sample size is reached.
 In this final analysis, we aim to compare the efficacy of Arm 2 with the shared control group, i.e., including the NCC data for this arm.
-In this work, we consider platform trials with a continuous endpoint.
+Direct pooling of NCC and CC data is statistically invalid in the presence of time trends; when unaccounted for, time trends can introduce severe bias into the treatment effect estimator \cite{Dodd2021Platform, Collignon2021Collaborative, Viele2014Use}.
+In this work, we therefore utilize a frequentist model-based approach to incorporate the NCC data into the analysis of Arm 2 while adjusting for time trends \cite{Bofill2022Model, Lee2020Including}.
 The considered design is illustrated in Figure \ref{fig:trial_design}.

 Before discussing trials involving an interim analysis, we review the model-based approach for analyzing platform trials using non-concurrent controls without interim analyses \cite{Bofill2022Model, Lee2020Including}, and describe the estimation of the treatment effect in Arm 2 compared to the shared control.
 Subsequently, we aim to adjust this estimate for an interim analysis conducted in Arm 1.